satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

     Lambda2 --> IAM
 ```

-### 3. How do you handle data migration from on-premises to AWS?
+### Handling Data Migration from On-Premises to AWS

 **Answer:**
-- Use **AWS Database Migration Service (DMS)** for homogeneous migrations or **AWS Snowball** for large datasets.
-  - **Why:** DMS handles ongoing replication efficiently; Snowball speeds up large transfers; benefits include reduced downtime and secure data movement.
-- Assess data dependencies, plan cutover windows, and perform dry runs.
-  - **Why:** Identifies risks and ensures smooth transition; rationale is to avoid data loss or compatibility issues.
-- For minimal downtime, use change data capture (CDC) in **DMS** to replicate ongoing changes.
-  - **Why:** Captures real-time changes; minimizes service interruption during migration.
+- Leverage AWS Database Migration Service (DMS) for schema and data migration with Change Data Capture (CDC) to minimize downtime, aligning with the Reliability pillar of the AWS Well-Architected Framework and SRE principles of error budgeting to balance migration risks with service availability.
+- Opt for AWS Snowball for petabyte-scale transfers to optimize bandwidth and cost, per the Cost Optimization pillar, reducing toil in large data movements.
+- Conduct thorough dependency analysis, dry runs, and phased cutovers, incorporating SRE blameless postmortems for any migration incidents to refine future processes.
+- Monitor migration progress with CloudWatch, ensuring SLIs for data integrity and latency are met, supporting SRE observability for proactive issue detection.

 **Service Explanations:**
-- **AWS Database Migration Service (DMS):** Managed service for migrating databases to AWS.
+- **AWS Database Migration Service (DMS):** Fully managed migration tool for databases, enabling CDC for near-zero downtime per AWS DevOps best practices.
-- **AWS Snowball:** Physical device for secure, high-speed data transfer.
+- **AWS Snowball:** Secure appliance for offline data transfer, minimizing network costs and risks.

 **Special Notes:**
-- Change Data Capture (CDC): Process to capture and replicate database changes in real-time.
+- Change Data Capture (CDC): Real-time replication of changes, critical for SRE low-RTO migrations.
-- Dry runs: Test migrations without affecting production to validate processes.
+- Dry runs: Validation tests to prevent production disruptions, fostering a culture of reliability.

-*Example:* Migrating a 10TB database: Use Snowball to transfer initial data, then DMS with CDC to sync changes, ensuring the application switches to AWS with less than 1 hour downtime.

-### 4. Describe architecting a microservices-based application on AWS.
+- Error budgeting: Allocate budget for migration-related unreliability to prioritize speed over perfection.

+*Example:* Migrating a 10TB gaming database used Snowball for bulk transfer, DMS with CDC for incremental sync, achieving <1 hour downtime while maintaining 99.9% SLO, with post-migration postmortem identifying optimizations for future migrations.

+### Architecting Microservices-Based Applications on AWS

 **Answer:**
-- Use **ECS** or **EKS** for container orchestration, **API Gateway** for service communication, and **EventBridge** for event-driven architecture.
+- Utilize ECS or EKS for container orchestration, API Gateway for API management, and EventBridge for decoupled event-driven communication, per the Operational Excellence pillar of the AWS Well-Architected Framework, enabling IaC and automation to reduce SRE toil in deployments.
-  - **Why:** Orchestration manages scaling and deployment; API Gateway handles routing; EventBridge decouples services; benefits modularity, scalability, and fault isolation.
-- Each microservice runs in its own container, with service discovery via **Cloud Map**.
-  - **Why:** Isolates failures and enables independent scaling; Cloud Map automates discovery; improves maintainability and reliability.
-- Implement circuit breakers with **AWS App Mesh** for resilience.
-  - **Why:** Prevents cascading failures by stopping requests to failing services; enhances overall system stability.
+- Deploy each microservice in isolated containers with Cloud Map for dynamic service discovery, supporting SRE fault isolation and independent scaling to maintain SLOs without cascading failures.
+- Integrate AWS App Mesh for service mesh capabilities, including circuit breakers and retries, aligning with SRE resilience patterns from "Site Reliability Engineering" to prevent error propagation and enable blameless postmortems on service interactions.
+- Monitor inter-service communication with X-Ray tracing and CloudWatch metrics, establishing SLIs for latency and error rates to track against error budgets, balancing reliability with innovation velocity.

 **Service Explanations:**
-- **ECS:** Container orchestration service for running Docker containers.
+- **ECS:** Managed container orchestration for scalable microservices, per AWS DevOps best practices for CI/CD integration.
-- **EKS:** Managed Kubernetes service for containerized applications.
+- **EKS:** Kubernetes-managed service for advanced container management, supporting SRE automation.
-- **API Gateway:** Manages APIs and routes requests to microservices.
+- **API Gateway:** Centralized API routing with throttling, enhancing security and observability.
-- **EventBridge:** Serverless event bus for connecting applications.
+- **EventBridge:** Event-driven bus for loose coupling, reducing dependencies and improving scalability.
-- **Cloud Map:** Service discovery for microservices.
+- **Cloud Map:** AWS service discovery for microservices, automating endpoint resolution.
-- **AWS App Mesh:** Service mesh for microservice communication and observability.
+- **AWS App Mesh:** Service mesh for traffic control and observability, implementing SRE circuit breaker patterns.

 **Special Notes:**
-- Circuit breakers: Pattern to stop failing service calls and allow recovery.
+- Circuit breakers: SRE pattern to fail fast and recover, preventing system-wide outages.
-- Microservices: Architecture breaking apps into small, independent services.

-*Example:* An e-commerce platform with separate services for user management, inventory, and payments.
-If the payment service fails, App Mesh routes traffic to a fallback, preventing full system outage.
+- Microservices architecture: Promotes modularity and fault isolation, as detailed in SRE literature for scalable systems.
+- Error budgeting: Allows controlled failures in microservices to prioritize feature development.

+*Example:* In an e-commerce platform, payment service failure triggered App Mesh circuit breaker, isolating impact and maintaining 99.9% SLO, with postmortem identifying root cause in external API without blaming teams, leading to improved resilience.

 **Diagram:**